Parallel OctoMapping: A Scalable Framework for Enhanced Path Planning in Autonomous Navigation: Experiments

 \subsubsection{Octree Construction}

-The per-sweep Octree construction time of POMP is evaluated against that of the original Octree across different leaf-node sizes \xuehui{is evaluated} (i.e., map resolutions).
+The per-sweep Octree construction time of POMP is evaluated against that of OctoMap-MTX and the original OctoMap across different leaf-node sizes (i.e., map resolutions).
+For original OctoMap, we used the official open-source implementation available on GitHub~\cite{hornung2013octomap}.
 To align with the default setting in the OctoMap source code, we use the same 16-level tree with leaf resolution $r$.
 This configuration yields a maximum spatial extent of $r \cdot 2^{15}$.
 Although our method can adapt the tree depth based on the estimated scene size, we keep the depth fixed here for a fair comparison.

 As shown in Table~\ref{tab:mapping_build_time}, we replay each rosbag at its nominal rate and measure per-sweep construction time over the full playback.
 Each configuration is repeated 10 times, and we report the mean and standard deviation.
-Overall, \yihui{POMP} achieves lower runtime with reduced variability, and is typically about $2\times$ faster than OctoMap, meeting the real-time requirements of a lightweight online mapping pipeline.
-Fig.~\ref{fig:xxx} illustrates the Octree structures constructed from the raw point cloud at multiple resolutions.
+Overall, \yihui{POMP} achieves lower runtime with reduced variability, and is typically 2-3xfaster than OctoMap and OctoMap-MTX, meeting the real-time requirements of a lightweight online mapping pipeline.